MiddleSchoolStudent/BotBrowser/README.md

 - Always use **absolute paths** for both the executable and the profile.
 - Keep BotBrowser updated by re-downloading after each release.
 - If you customize profiles, back up the original encrypted files.
-- For advanced users, combine multiple flags (e.g., `--no-sandbox`, `--disable-gpu`) to improve stability.
+- For advanced users, combine multiple flags (e.g., `--no-sandbox`) to improve stability.

 ---